eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/10_connect-metamask.md

 ---
-title: How To Connect Metamask
+title: How To Connect MetaMask
 ---

 ## The EOS EVM Bridge Way

-To quickly set up your Metamask wallet you can visit the EOS EVM Bridge application and connect your wallet.
-You will then be led through a process that adds the EOS EVM network to your Metamask automatically.
+To quickly set up your MetaMask wallet you can visit the EOS EVM Bridge application and connect your wallet.
+You will then be led through a process that adds the EOS EVM network to your MetaMask automatically.

 - [Mainnet](https://bridge.evm.eosnetwork.com/)
 - [Testnet](https://bridge.testnet.evm.eosnetwork.com/)

 ## The Step by Step Way

-Alternatively, to manually add the EOS EVM network to your Metamask wallet follow the steps below:
+Alternatively, to manually add the EOS EVM network to your MetaMask wallet follow the steps below:

-1. Open the Metamask wallet and click on the network in the top center:
+1. Open the MetaMask wallet and click on the network in the top center:

 ![metamask top network button](./images/metamask_top_network_button.png)